OneProgrammerMore/Dices_Sprint5_PHPFullStackITA_v2/README.md

 This is the API & the AJAX Application for the 5th Sprint of the Bootcamp PHP Full Stack Developer by IT Academy Barcelona.
 Well... it is not the first version... the first version was just a simple AJAX application using AJAX with no design at all... sadly my design capabilities are not quite good...

-But now... it was Dices!
+But now... it has Dices!
 A lot of dices!!!
 And they move it move it with the implementation of a react component hook using threejs.

 If you want to see it you will need to install the project in your own system... sadly it is not quiet easy for no programmers... but luckily you have the next section to help ;)